 Both Qualcomm and Apple have unveiled their flagship chipset to power 2021’s premium devices.
-Qualcomm’s flagship is dubbed as Snapdragon 888 while Apple has named its premium chip as A14 Bionic.
-They are great competitors in terms of CPU, GPU, AI etc. The iPhone 12 lineup packs the latest A14 Bionic processor.
-On the other hand, Qualcomm’s next-generation chipset Snapdragon 888 will power several flagship phones such as Xiaomi Mi 11 Pro, OnePlus 9 Pro, Samsung Galaxy S21 Ultra etc. Hence, in this article, we have made a detailed comparison of both chipsets so that you can find out their pros and cons.
+Qualcomm’s flagship is dubbed as Snapdragon 888, while Apple has named its premium chip as A14 Bionic.
+They are great competitors in terms of CPU, GPU, AI, etc. The iPhone 12 lineup packs the latest A14 Bionic processor.
+On the other hand, Qualcomm’s next-generation chipset, Snapdragon 888, will power several flagship phones such as Xiaomi Mi 11 Pro, OnePlus 9 Pro, Samsung Galaxy S21 Ultra, etc. Hence, in this article, we have made a detailed comparison of both chipsets so that you can find out their pros and cons.

 Snapdragon 888 vs Apple A14 Bionic

 The all-new Snapdragon 888 is built on a 5nm process from Samsung and is manufactured using 5LPE technology.
 Apple’s A14 Bionic is also built on a 5nm node.
 Since the size of the chipset is small, the no. of transistors will be high, and also it will have higher power efficiency.
-Therefore in terms of the manufacturing process, both chipsets will likely be equally efficient.
+Therefore, in terms of the manufacturing process, both chipsets will likely be equally efficient.
 However, it will be exciting to see both in real-life uses.

 Another feature is the Game Quick Touch reduces latency by up to 20%.
 The feature is automatically applied when you play games at 120fps.
-Furthermore, the GPU supports 10-bit HDR and sub-rendering and it can also improve the uniformity of OLED displays with Mura compensation.
+Furthermore, the GPU supports 10-bit HDR and sub-rendering, and it can also improve the uniformity of OLED displays with Mura compensation.

-On the other hand, the Apple A14 Bionic SoC feature a four-core GPU design.
-It delivers a 30% boost in the GPU performance than the A12 and 8.3% hike than the A13.
+On the other hand, the Apple A14 Bionic SoC features a four-core GPU design.
+It delivers a 30% higher GPU performance than the A12 and an 8.3% hike over the A13.
 The company said that the A14 chipset can provide two times faster graphics rendering than the select laptops of Apple.

 Which One is Better?

 We see 39.38% higher points in the single-core test and 6.62% higher points in the multi-core test than the Snapdragon 888’s scores.
 This is significantly higher than Qualcomm’s Snapdragon 888 chipset.
-So on paper, we can say the A14 is a better processor than Snapdragon 888.
+So, on paper, we can say the A14 is a better processor than Snapdragon 888.